BVGAL/Sepsis-SIRS-Unsupervised-Clustering-Analysis/README.md

 The study confirms that **unsupervised clustering** can reveal clinically meaningful patient groups in SIRS cases, especially when using multi-dimensional data.
 While some individual markers (like CRP or NeuC) are insufficient alone, combined variables can successfully stratify patients by sepsis risk.

----

-Let me know if you’d like a `.md` file or a version in italiano!